- 16 min. read

 To get started with a link-building strategy, you’ll need to create valuable content related to your business, products, and services.
 When someone links to your valuable content, you earn a backlink, or link, from another site to your own.
 Link building exposes your brand to a much larger audience — and it builds your site’s domain authority, which can boost your performance in search results.

 Why does link building matter for your business?

 There are a lot of benefits of link building.

 As I said before, link building gets your content and your brand in front of a larger audience.
 It also helps boost your SEO strategy, which I’ll explain later.

 I’ll give you an example.
-Let’s say you run a tech company, and you write a post on your website about new software you offer.
+Let’s say you run a tech company, and you write a post on your website about the new software you offer.

-Through link building techniques, which I’ll also discuss later, a popular industry news site links to your post on their website.
+Through link-building techniques, which I’ll also discuss later, a popular industry news site links to your post on their website.
 Now, people who read and trust this news site see the link to your website.
 If they click on it, they have the opportunity to learn more about your brand.